|

 that I have been pondering this very concept, since we sell wholesale

 on the web and retail in our two brick and mortar stores.
+One thing

 I am very concerned about is how customers will react to prices